tessamcdonnel/STAT-217-R-Course/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:34994f646a
 ## Assumptions for Paired t-test

+Suppose we want test whether there is a mean difference between 2 *dependent* sets of observations.

+This is a paired t-test where each subject or unit is measured twice, resulting in 2 dependent measurements.

+To perform a paired t-test, we'll be using a dataset called `anorexia` which contains weight change data on yound female anorexic patients.

+- there are 3 variables in this data set: `Treat`, `Prewt`, and `Postwt`.
+- there are 72 subjects
+- `anorexia` is already in your workspace

- What if we want to see if the patients weights improved between their `Prewt` and `Postwt`, regardless of their treatment group?
+We want to test whether the patients weights improved between their previous weight `Prewt` and post weight `Postwt`, regardless of their treatment group?

- The pre-weight and post-weight of patients is not independent (because it is measuring the same person) so we have to conduct a **paired** t-test.
+The pre-weight and post-weight of patients are not independent (because it is measuring the same person) so we have to conduct a **paired** t-test.

-To perform a paired t-test the data needs to follow these assumptions:
+Before we conduct the test, we need to make sure our data follows these assumptions:

 * independent observations
 * difference in weights are normally distributed (or n>30)

 The independence assumption is met because the *patients* are independent of one another.

-- Use the `anorexia` data set from the mass package
-- Explain what the difference between paired and non-paired tests
-- talk about assumptions and how the data meet them
-- create diff between pre and post weight
+In this exercise, you will be checking the normality assumption for the the *difference in weight* in the `anorexia` data set.

+*Remember, the normality assumption is met if a histogram of the variable looks approximately symmetric and bell-shaped OR if the sample sizes are larger than 30*

 *** =instructions
+- Type `library(mosaic)` to load the *mosaic* package into your workspace.
-- Create a new variable called `diffwt` that measures: `Postwt - Prewt`.
+- Copy and paste this code to create a new variable called `diffwt` that measures: `Postwt - Prewt`: `anorexia$diffwt <- anorexia$Postwt - anorexia$Prewt`.
 - Use `favstats()` to explore your new variable `diffwt`.
 - Use the `hist()` function to check if `diffwt` is normally distributed.
 - Click the 'Submit Answer' button and check the output.
 Are the assumptions met?